Documentation Guide

 Tip

-When writing documentation, please make sure to fix any warnings that arise.
-To enforce this, the build_docs tox environment will fail after completing the documentation build if there are any warnings.
+When writing documentation, please fix any new warnings that arise.
+To enforce this, the docs Nox environment fails if there are any warnings.

 Troubleshooting